-Great Ormond Street Hospital for Children NHS Trust
+Great Ormond Street Hospital for Children NHS Foundation Trust

-This leaflet explains about your child's compression garment, and gives instructions for using and looking after it.
+This leaflet provides information about your child's compression garment, and gives instructions for wearing it and looking after it.

-Compression garments are made of closely fitting Lycra® material, which applies a compressive force against the body.
+Compression garments are made of closely fitting Lycra® material, which applies pressure (compressive force) against the body.
 They are used for the treatment or management of lymphoedema, vascular conditions and hypertrophic scars.

-The design of the garment will depend on the area of the body where the pressure is needed.
-Garments will either be madeto-measure or ready-made.
+The design of the garment depends on the area of the body where the pressure is needed.
+Garments are either made-to-measure or ready-made.
 The degree of pressure exerted on the body will depend on the condition being treated.
-The doctor or t the occupational therapist (OT) will explain the reasons for your child needing a compression garment, and when and for how long to wear it.
+The doctor or the occupational therapist (OT) will explain the reasons for your child needing a compression garment, and when and for how long to wear it.